 I’ve worked as a frontline social worker, a play therapist in private practice, a group practice founder, and a clinical supervisor.
 I have spent thousands of hours in the playroom, tracking nervous systems, following symbolic language, and learning—again and again—that presence, regulation, and relationship are what make change possible.
 When words fall short, the body and the play always speak.

-Relational Embodied was created as a supervision space for play therapists to return—to themselves, to their intuition, and to the foundations of the work beneath models and methods.
+I have created a supervision community for play therapists to return—to themselves, to their intuition, and to the foundations of the work beneath models and methods.
 A space to slow down, reflect on clinical material, and tend to the nervous system that does the holding.

-My approach to supervision is grounded in Relational Embodied Play Therapy and shaped by years of clinical practice, teaching, and mentorship.
+My approach to supervision is grounded in years of clinical practice, teaching, and mentorship.
 I support play therapists in refining their clinical attunement, deepening right-brain connection, and staying regulated and present in the face of complex trauma, attachment wounds, and developmental needs.

 we focus on:

-Relational Embodied Play Therapy is grounded in creating safe, nurturing spaces where children can communicate and process their emotions without the limitations of words.
+Relational Embodied Play Therapy is rooted in creating safe, nurturing spaces where children can communicate and process their emotions without the limitations of words.

 Tapping into the powerful right-brained language of symbols, images, and stories.
 Engaging children on their terms using metaphor and creative expression to unlock healing pathways.